 Topics.
-This historical marker is listed in these topic lists: Education • Industry & Commerce • Law Enforcement.
-A significant historical year for this entry is 1923.
+This historical marker is listed in these topic lists: Railroads & Streetcars • Settlements & Settlers.
+A significant historical year for this entry is 1871.

 Location.
-38° 49.451′ N, 98° 28.382′ W. Marker is in Wilson, Kansas, in Ellsworth County.
-Marker is at the intersection of 27th Street and Avenue D, on the left when traveling west on 27th Street.
+38° 49.45′ N, 98° 28.38′ W. Marker is in Wilson, Kansas, in Ellsworth County.
+Marker is at the intersection of 27th Street and Avenue D on 27th Street.
 The marker is located at the World's Largest Czech Egg Park.
 Touch for map.
-Marker is at or near this postal address: 407 27th Street, Wilson KS 67490, United States of America.
+Marker is at or near this postal address: 407 27th St, Wilson KS 67490, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 11 miles of this marker, measured as the crow flies.
-A Culture Lives On (here, next to this marker); Czech Capital of Kansas (here, next to this marker); World's Largest Czech Egg (within shouting distance of this marker); War Memorial (about 400 feet away, measured in a direct line); Post Rock Scenic Byway (approx. 10.1 miles away).
+A Culture Lives On (here, next to this Post Rock Architecture (here, next to this marker); World's Largest Czech Egg (a few steps from this marker); War Memorial (about 500 feet away, measured in a direct line); Post Rock Scenic Byway (approx. 10.1 miles away).

 Credits.
 This page was last revised on June 28, 2022.
 It was originally submitted on June 28, 2022, by James Hulse of Medina, Texas.
 This page has been viewed 88 times since then and 44 times this year.
 Photos: 1, 2, 3. submitted on June 28, 2022, by James Hulse of Medina, Texas.